 - 1. Select Images > Stores. - 2.
-Click Create to create a new store.

-- 3. Define a name for the image store in the Label field. - 4.
+Click Create to create a new store. - 3.
+From the Store Type select the correct type. - 4.
+Define a name for the image store in the Label field. - 5.
 Provide the path to your image registry by filling in the URI field, as a fully qualified domain name (FQDN) for the container registry host (whether internal or external).